unicoderns/orm/CONTRIBUTING.md

 `git checkout -b <topic-branch-name>`

-4. If you added something you think should be included in project´s doumentation or in readme, please go and add it.
+4. If you added something you think should be included in project´s documentation or in readme, please go and add it.
 This helps the team to keep the project updated.

 5. Commit your changes.
 Please add a description for your commit (About 50 characters about what you did on your code).
 Use Git's [interactive rebase feature](https://help.github.com/en/github/using-git/about-git-rebase) to clean your commits before send a pull request.